contrapunctus-1/chronometrist/README.md

 * Limitations
   1. No support (yet) for adding a task without clocking into it.
-  2. Will probably never support concurrent tasks. (timeclock.el limitation)
+  2. No support for concurrent tasks. (timeclock.el limitation)
   3. Does not support all timeclock.el features (please make an issue or a PR)

 ## Installation